rrs6/FinancesApp/README.md

 # FinancesApp
-A project created to practice a front-end Web development.
+A Rocketseat project created to practice a front-end Web development.